SWI-Prolog/swipl-devel/CMAKE.md

     version must have the same _word-size_ (32 or 64-bits) as the cross-compiled target.
 One the core Prolog system (no packages) is required and the system only needs to be build, i.e., the _install_ step is allowed but not needed.
+See above.

   - Specify `-DSWIPL_NATIVE_FRIEND=native` for the cross-compilation.
     This will cause the above system to be used for the cross